top of page

 14 Reasons Harry Potter is Great for Teaching Kids (& adults) the Power of Positive Thinking (part2)

-Last week I wrote about the first 3 of the Harry Potter books and movies, welcome to part 2 where I find the positive thinking messages in the final 4 books (5 movies), starting with the Goblet of Fire.
+Last week I wrote about the first 3 of the Harry Potter books and movies, welcome to part 2 where I find the positive thinking messages in the final 4 books (5 movies), starting with The Goblet of Fire.

 Book cover of Harry Potter and the Goblet of Fire